Dorm Wars and Hysteria

 ALIVE Community Partners Recognition Dinner

 After countless years of collaboration between local organizations and initiatives with our ALIVE Program, Hinman sought to create an opportunity where these community partners, along with our outstanding ALIVE Program participants, would be recognized for their tireless efforts in serving the community.
 Hence, the ALIVE Community Partners Recognition Dinner was born, and is a brand spanking new tradition within Hinman!
-Coordinated by our Faculty Master and the Hinman College Council's Vice President for Service and Leadership, the Community Partners Recognition Dinner aims to acknowledge, highlight, and celebrate the unity between Hinman students and local community organizations.
+Coordinated by our Collegiate Professor and the Hinman College Council's Vice President for Service and Leadership, the Community Partners Recognition Dinner aims to acknowledge, highlight, and celebrate the unity between Hinman students and local community organizations.
 Similar to the Student-Faculty Connect Dinner, students invite the Directors, site Supervisors, and internship Supervisors whom they have worked with locally.
 During the recognition dinner, students converse with their invited guests and connect them with other Hinman students for potential future opportunities, all over a delicious meal.
 In addition, a specific time during the event is dedicated to graciously highlighting, acknowledging, and thanking our community partners for their continued service.
 Lastly, both our community leaders and our ALIVE Program participants are presented with a token of appreciation and acknowledgement for being dedicated examples of our community's identified motto: "From what we get, we can make a living; what we give, however, makes a life." ~ Arthur Ashe